hiruka-uk/hiruka-uk/README.md

 # 💫 About Me:
-I'm currently working on my Linkedin profile <br>I'm a computer science major .<br>willing to learn. willing to explore.<br>
+I'm currently working on my Linkedin profile <br>I'm a computer science major.<br>willing to learn, willing to explore.<br>

 ## 🌐 Socials: